 - Compact.
 At 90mm x 88mm x 126mm, it can be installed almost anywhere.

 - Connected.
-Automatically connects to LTE-M, NB-IoT, or GSM cellular service using its built-in SIM.
+Automatically connects to LTE-M, NB-IoT, or GSM cellular service in over 135 countries using its built-in SIM.

 - Position Aware.
 Reports both GPS and cell tower positions to the backend cloud service.